 If you intend to rent out your yacht, you must have coverage to safeguard your asset, and yacht insurance can be highly beneficial.
 If you want to rent your yacht, you must get boat insurance to protect yourself from liability hazards, and the insurance covers the majority of liability concerns.

-The typical price of boat insurance is between $200 and $500 per year; however, insurance may cost between 1 and 5 percent of the boat’s worth for a yacht or catamaran.
+Usually, yacht insurance costs between 1% and 5% percent of the yacht’s value.
 For instance, you may spend around $2,500 annually to insure a boat worth $100,000.

 However, similar to other types of insurance, the cost of your boat insurance depends on you and your vessel.
 The higher the value of a boat, the greater the insurance cost.
 Yacht insurance is often costlier than floating insurance since yachts are more expensive.
 High-powered boats are riskier.
 Thus, insurance companies consider the kind of engine (inboard or outboard, amount of horsepower, and so on).